getto-systems/git-release-request/README.md

 this function call before commit

-you can rewrite some files and add index for version-dump commit
+you can rewrite some files and add for version-dump commit

 - $version : new version string